-Since waking up to climate change, greenwashing - where brands try to package themselves as being more environmentally minded than they actually are - is more prevalent than ever.
-Brands want in on ethical ethics, or at least to be seen to be in on ethical ethics, unlike say, Trump who doesn't give a burning bushfire about global warming because climate change doesn't exist, you "low I.Q'd individual" idiot.
-Anyway, back to beauty with an unironic spoiler: it’s all very unethical.
+Since waking up to climate change, greenwashing - where brands package themselves as being more environmentally minded than they actually are - is more prevalent than ever.
+Brands want in on ethical ethics, or at least to be seen to be in on ethical ethics.
+Unironic spoiler: it’s all very unethical.

-Morality aside, the appeal of fudging facts is a no brainer.
-According to Neilsen, 66% of customers worldwide are willing to pay more for sustainable goods, and this figure shoots up to 73% where millennials - oft considered the most powerful consumers - are concerned.
+Morality aside, there's appeal to fudging the facts.
+According to Neilsen, 66% of customers worldwide are willing to pay more for sustainable goods, and this figure shoots up to 73% where millennials, who are oft considered the most powerful consumers are concerned.
 A Super Moisture Serum is all well and good, but stick a nebulous green adjective in there and you’ve got yourself an Organic Super Moisture Serum.
 Kerching!
 Greenwashing all the way to the bank.

 But what, might you ask, is a concessional?
-A portmanteau of confessional and concession, it’s an opportunity for beauty brands to confess the concessions they make to come top in the sustainability category - be it money, time or manpower.
-It celebrates the brands who understand and offset their carbon footprint, who - actually - know the composition of their packaging, and who are implementing schemes to supplant ingredient supply with demand.
+A portmanteau of confessional and concession, it’s an opportunity for beauty brands to share the concessions they make to come top in the sustainability category - be it money, time or manpower.
+It celebrates those who understand and offset their carbon footprint, who actually know the composition of their packaging, and who are implementing schemes to supplant ingredient supply with demand.

 WHAT?
 At the vanguard of the plastic-free revolution, this Irish hair care brand uses aluminium packaging.
 The hit?
 It costs them three times more to make than plastic.
 In addition, 1% of sales go towards finding non-plastic alternatives to notoriously hard to recycle components of packaging, such as pumps.